-Be inspired and achieve your ambitions with scholarships of £2,500 to £15,000 towards your tuition fees.
+Be inspired and achieve your ambitions with scholarships from £2,500 up to £15,000 towards your tuition fees.

 The University of Nottingham is consistently ranked among the world's top 100 universities* and is ranked 8th in the UK for research power**.

 Closed for 2019 entry